Get Certified New teachers and seasoned alike can benefit.

 To maintain the MTNA Professional Certification credential and designation, NCTM must continue fulfilling the program’s standards through the renewal process.

-Contact me (certification@ncmta.org) with whatever questions you may have.
+Contact me (certification@ncmta.org) with whatever questions you may have!

-Susan Lynch, Certification Chair
+Diane Blanchard, Certification Chair

 All independent studio teachers and college faculty members are encouraged and invited to the process!

-Congratulations to Recently Certified Colleagues!
+Congratulations to 2026 Certified Colleagues!

 For more information on the certification process, VISIT MTNA and LEARN MORE.